cryoelite/Notes/Dart/pages/Symbol.md

 - A Symbol is an object used to represent other operators or identifiers.
-  It takes a string which remains constant inside the Symbol object, this string can be used to link the Symbol to an identifier as well, in which case it becomes the static representation of that identifier even after [[Compilation]] (because compilation minifies identifier names hence changing them).
+  It takes a string which remains constant inside the Symbol object.
+Symbols can be compared and 2 symbols with the same string inside them are equal, symbols stored by [[Reflection]] during [[Compilation]] can hence be compared too.

   To create a symbol:
   ``#<any string no quotes needed>``